hannomalie/hannomalie.github.io/src/jbake/content/posts/the-ddd-controversy.md

 The struggle begins.
 Let's start with __strategic design__, or for some people easier to grasp: bounded contexts.
 Those are parts of a domain where you agree to have a ubiquitous language.
 You can have multiple ones in one domain, yet if a bounded context spans multiple domains, you usually have a design issue which you should solve.
-Finding out what you bounded contexts are, is not that easy anymore.
+Finding out what your bounded contexts are, is not that easy anymore.
 It would have been very easy when there would always just be a 1:1 relationship between bounded context and subdomain or that those two are the same.
 That's however not possible, because DDD says that domains are the "problem space" and "bounded contexts" are the "solution space".
 Even though I spoke to other engineers who share my opinion, I will just speak for myself: